omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

   <img width="128" alt="topological space" src="imgs/topologicalSpace.png">
 </p>

-For practical engineering, we can assume that the space is differentiable.
+We can assume that the space is differentiable.

 After a node commits a liquidity range, it will receive commission fee when swapping within the range.
 The Lightning Network has no contract to collect commissions fee for liquidity providers, but instead utilizes a routing protocol that enables liquidity providers' channel funds to be used for trading, hence these channels earn commission fee directly.